-This is a three part recipe but it isn’t very difficult to get bold flavors from just a few ingredients.
+This is a three part recipe but it's easy to follow and worth the effort.
 The ribs will first be braised on the stove top and then seared at high heat.
-We will use the braising liquid to build our sauce, which will be a bit of a variant of traditional NOLA BBQ sauce.
+You then use the braising liquid to build our sauce, which will be a bit of a variant of traditional NOLA BBQ sauce.

 1 small white onion, chopped